merivale/victor/README.md

 ## 1. The Point

 Modern philosophical semantics treats languages as functions from strings to messages, routinely enquiring after "the rules that determine the meaning of a sentence".
-This forces its practitioners into an uncomfortable theoretical position, in which ambiguous sentences are, from the semantic point of view, impossible (because functions, of course, can assign only one output to every input).
+This forces its practitioners into an uncomfortable theoretical position, in which ambiguous sentences are, from the semantic point of view, quite simply impossible (because functions, of course, can assign only one output to every input).
 This may be fine for unambiguous artificial languages, but since the sentences of natural languages are typically rife with ambiguity, philosophers have no option but to offer syntactic or pragmatic accounts of this - as they see it - messy and unwelcome feature of the real world.
 I argue (though not here) that these accounts are unsatisfactory.
 What we need are *semantic* explanations of ambiguity.

 By modelling languages as codes, i.e. as functions in precisely the *opposite* direction, semantic explanations of ambiguity become possible.
 The explanation in general is that the encoding function of an ambiguous language is not one-to-one, but many-to-one.
 In other words, ambiguous languages are *lossy* codes, which do not preserve in their output strings all of the information in their input messages.
 More than this, however, by articulating the English function, we should be able to see precisely how and why various English ambiguities arise.
-See section 4 below for examples.
+See section 5 below for examples.

 ## 2. The Source